-Truly improving or repairing online reputation takes a set of skills no software can match, although it may happen at some time in the future.
+Truly improving or repairing an online reputation takes a set of skills no software can match, although it may happen at some time in the future.
+Still, even though the software cannot solve reputation problems by itself, it does help a skilled team to improve the way people and companies are seen online.
 We've broken down monitoring, outreach, and publishing tools below:

 This is software that monitors brand mentions online.
 This can range from scanning search results and review pages to looking for mentions in articles or other websites.
 These tools streamline the process of monitoring your online presence, notifying you when your name pops up.

 - TalkWalker: We use TalkWalker and love it.
 It finds a lot of stuff and there's a free version, too!

 - Google Alerts: Google's free service allows you to set up alerts for any term you want, but it's far inferior to TalkWalker.

 - Brandseye: Get notifications on mentions, track data, and seamlessly make comparisons with your own internal data.

 - Yext: Worried about inaccurate information?
 Yext enables you to easily monitor and manage your mentions on sites like Yelp and local directories.

 Social media monitoring

 Also called “listening” tools, this type of software acts as your eyes and ears, monitoring social media pages (as opposed to search results) for mentions of you or your company’s name.